You are currently viewing Mechanically Attached Vs Fully Adhered Roof Systems

 These Fasteners are beefy: This is a photo of a screw used to secure membrane to a roof deck.

 • A common drywall screw has been placed next to the 1/4″ diameter roof screw for scale.
-Manufacturers require require pull tests to assure that the roof system is properly secured.
+Manufacturers require pull tests to assure that the roof system is properly secured.

 • For fasteners like these (which are typically placed every foot), it’s common for pull-out tests requirements to achieve a minimum of 400 pounds of resistance.